brettchalupa/learn_ruby_with_specs-solutions/README.md

 - 🥽 Read the specs, then re-read them if you are stuck
 - 🔎 Read the errors and stacktrace, this is an important skill; the errors are often quite helpful
 - 💻 Search online; this mirrors the actual process of coding where you get stuck and need to learn more
+- ⌨️ Use the interactive Ruby REPL to experiment with Ruby; start it with: `irb`

 ## Resources